The Adult Legion: Plot

 Superman is contacted by the Legion of Super-Heroes, the 30th-century team which he joined years earlier as Superboy.
 Upon reaching Legion Headquarters, he walks through a hall of statues honoring deceased Legionnaires, including Ferro Lad, Chemical King, Reflecto, and Shadow Woman.
 In another hall devoted to married Legionnaires, he observes statues of several wedded members: Shrinking Violet and Ord Qelu (the former Duplicate Boy), Saturn Woman and Lightning Man, Light Lady and Timber Wolf, and Night Woman and Cosmic Man.
 After Brainiac 5 gives Superman a tour of Legion HQ, he becomes reacquainted with Ultra Man, Phantom Woman, Polar Man, and Element Man, as well as the former Colossal Boy, Matter-Eater Lad, Star Boy, Dream Girl, Bouncing Boy, and Duo Damsel.

-The team is perplexed when their headquarters is breached and partially destroyed.
-After capturing the culprit, the Legionnaires learn that he is Douglas Nolan, Ferro Lad's twin brother, who was controlled by Legion of Super-Villains member Saturn Queen.
+The team is perplexed when their headquarters is breached, with everything in the lab, arsenal, and spaceport hangar destroyed.
+After two more break-ins, the saboteur is captured and revealed as Douglas Nolan, Ferro Lad’s twin brother, who shares his ability to transform into living iron.
+The Legion soon comes to realize that he was acting under the mental control of Saturn Queen, and that the Legion of Super-Villains has been attacking them from afar.

-Superman returns to the 20th century, after which the Super-Villains kidnap the Legion.
+Superman returns to the 20th century, after which the Super-Villains kidnap Brainiac 5.
+The Legionnaires avoid a series of traps, but are captured by Echo, Saturn Queen, Lightning Lord, Beauty Blaze and Cosmic King.
 Unexpectedly, two armored figures arrive, defeating the villains and freeing the Legionnaires.
-They reveal themselves to be descendants of Lex Luthor and Mr. Mxyzptlk, two of Superman’s greatest enemies, and are unanimously voted into the team.
+They soon reveal themselves to be descendants of Lex Luthor and Mr. Mxyzptlk, two of Superman’s greatest enemies.
+The Legionnaires vote them onto the team unanimously.

 Aftermath

-For years, subsequent Legion storylines are consistent with The Adult Legion's depiction of the future.
+For years, subsequent Legion storylines were consistent with the depiction of the future in "The Adult Legion".
 Bouncing Boy and Duo Damsel are married, soon followed by Lightning Lad and Saturn Girl.
 Lone Wolf becomes Timber Wolf and joins the Legion, and Chemical King dies preventing World War VII.
-It is eventually revealed that the story takes place in an alternate universe, rendering it non-canon.
+It is eventually revealed that the story takes place in an alternate universe, leaving its events out of continuity.